-Drug name: avelumab (pronounced: a-VEL-yoo-mab) in combination with axitinib (pronounced AK-sih-TIH-nib) for the first-line treatment of advanced renal cell carcinoma in adults

-Brand name: Bavencio® in combination with Inlyta®
+Drug name: avelumab (pronounced: a-VEL-yoo-mab) for the maintenance treatment of bladder cancer after chemotherapy treatment.
+Brand name: Bavencio®

 What is the NCPE?

 The National Centre for Pharmacoeconomics (NCPE) is a team of experts who look at the health benefits and costs of medicines.
 The HSE asks us to advise on whether or not a new medicine is good value for money.
 We give unbiased advice to help the HSE provide the most effective, safe and cost-effective (value for money) treatments for patients.